fhomingo7/animo-shon/README.md

 - Added verification for user to order and ship products

 ### May 19, 2021
+Added Admin Functions
-Allows administrator to check user Orders and the products inside the Orders
+- Allows administrator to check user Orders and the products inside the Orders

+### May 23, 2021
+Added Admin Functions
+- Administrator can edit products (delete button that does not yet function) and approve order

+Payment Method
+- added radio buttons for Gcash and COD options since we have no experience in bank/card payment

 # Contributors
 Programmed by Shawn Castillo, Jason Ching, Florenz Domingo